 These Zucchini Brownies are based on a recipe from King Arthur Flour.
 However, I wanted a smaller batch and slightly lower calorie brownies, so I made a few changes.
-These brownies are “different” in a few ways.
+These brownies are different in a few ways.

-King Arthur made their brownies in a 9 inch square pan.
+King Arthur makes their zucchini brownies in a 9 inch square pan.
 I wanted 12 brownies rather than 16, so I scaled the recipe down and used an 8 inch square pan.
 The original version is actually pretty wholesome.
 Zucchini adds bulk and moisture, and the recipe only calls for 2 tablespoons of butter.
 Also, the original version calls for 1/2 cup of sugar and 1/3 cup of flour, and that’s where I started fiddling with ingredients.
 I used 1/2 cup of Swerve sweetener and 1/3 cup of whole wheat pastry flour.

-Made with Swerve, the texture is a little different than it would be with sugar, but I still enjoyed the brownies and was glad to have a low calorie, low sugar chocolate fix.
+Made with Swerve, the texture is a little different from how it would be with sugar, but I still enjoyed the brownies and was glad to have a low calorie, low sugar chocolate fix.
 If making these for a group or for kids, I’d probably stick with the whole wheat flour (we couldn’t taste the wheat at all) and use regular sugar.
-Also, for best results use exactly 6 ounces of Zucchini.
+Also, for best results use exactly 6 ounces of zucchini.
 If you don’t have a scale, here’s what 6 oz of zucchini likes like packed into an 8 inch cup.